Glenn Morris

 Glenn Edgar Morris (June 18, 1912 – January 31, 1974) was a U.S. track and field athlete.
 He won a gold medal in the Olympic decathlon in 1936, setting new world and Olympic records.
 He attended Colorado A&M — now known as Colorado State University — and played football as well as track and field.
-He was also an occasional actor, he portrayed Tarzan in Tarzan's Revenge.
+He was also an occasional actor, portraying Tarzan in Tarzan's Revenge.

 Biography

 Born on his family's homestead farm near Simla, Colorado, Morris was the second of seven children.
 A natural athlete whose record in the 220 yd hurdles stood for forty years at his high school, Morris entered Colorado Agricultural College (now Colorado State University) at Fort Collins in 1930, and became a star athlete, excelling in several sports and being named All-American in track and field.
 Working as an assistant coach and automobile salesman after graduation in 1934 (with degrees in economics and sociology), Morris began training as a decathlon athlete in hopes of competing in the 1936 Olympics.

 In the U.S. Olympic track and field trials in 1936, Morris scored a new world record of 7,880 points, earning him Newsweek's sobriquet "the nation's new Iron Man."
 Morris broke his own world record, and the Olympic record, in the Berlin games, with a decathlon score of 7,900 points.
-It was said that Adolf Hitler never left his seat while Morris was competing, and that the Germans thereafter offered Morris $50,000 to stay in Germany and appear in sports films, an offer Morris refused.
+It was said that Adolf Hitler never left her seat while Morris was competing, and that the Germans thereafter offered Morris $50,000 to stay in Germany and appear in sports films, an offer Morris refused.

 German filmmaker and documentarian Leni Riefenstahl (1902–2003) claimed in her memoirs that during and after the 1936 Olympics, she had an affair with Morris, which she ended because of a very disparaging report about him that was given to her by a graphologist.
-Riefenstahl also claimed that the affair began when, after winning the gold medal, he tore off her blouse and kissed her breasts, in front of the audience of 100,000 people.
-In reality, Morris merely received his medal and laurel from Hitler's mistress Eva Braun in an otherwise standard ceremony.
+Riefenstahl published in her memoirs how she was sexually assaulted by Morris, after having received the gold medal, Leni writes "...Glen Morris came down the steps, he headed straight towards me.
+I held out my hand and congratulated him, but he grabbed me in his arms, tore off my blouse, and kissed my breasts, right in the middle of the stadium, in front of 100,000 spectators.
+A Lunatic..."
+Pop historian Mike Chapman more than 50 years later claimed that Morris merely received his medal and laurel from Hitler's mistress Eva Braun in an otherwise standard ceremony.
 Part two of Riefenstahl's film Olympia included a segment documenting Morris's decathlon triumph.